Information for Accepted EOP Students

-Individual and group tutoring is available in both subjects virtually.
-Tutoring hours are completed after class and in the late afternoon in our designated Zoom rooms and breakout rooms online.
+Individual and group tutoring is available in both subjects.
+Tutoring hours are completed after class and in the evenings in our designated tutoring spaces.
 Tutorial services will be provided by our summer institute student staff.
 All tutor-counselors have successfully completed college-level math and English, know and understand the content, and are best suited to provide assistance, when necessary.
-All program participants are required to engage in tutoring virtually as it is an essential component of academic success.
+All program participants are required to engage in tutoring as it is an essential component of academic success.
 Summer tutoring will familiarize participants with similar services offered during the academic year in the EOP office and the Claude J. Clark Learning Center.

 Academic Advisement Services

 All summer institute participants will be assigned to an EOP counselor who will continue to serve as a resource during the academic year.
 EOP counselors assist students with a variety of issues and concerns and will meet with all institute participants at least twice during the summer.

 Recreational & Social Experiences

 Opportunities to participate in a variety of social activities are provided throughout the summer.
 These activities are designed to:

 - Foster personal growth

 - Provide an opportunity for fun and enjoyment

 - Expose participants to the community and region where they will eventually live as college students

 A Typical Weekday in Summer Institute